gumaerc-testorg/sts.036-spring-2008/content/pages/syllabus.md

 Grading Policy
 --------------

 Students are expected to adhere to principles of academic honesty in their work.
 All written work must be a student's own original work.
 (Collaboration on essay assignments is not permitted.)
 Any and all references to other sources within your own paper must be properly documented according to the guidelines in the _Chicago Manual of Style_.
-If you have any questions about quoting, paraphrasing, or referring to the work of others, please ask!
-[MIT's Academic Integrity](http://web.mit.edu/academicintegrity/) handbook is a valuable resource that I urge you all to consult.
+If you have any questions about quoting, paraphrasing, or referring to the work of others, please ask! {{% resource_link "b259156d-5b61-40f1-8c92-874432eb6a12" "MIT's Academic Integrity" %}} handbook is a valuable resource that I urge you all to consult.

 Grades will be calculated as follows: